m-n-hannah/Digital-Humanities-Job-Market/index.md

 You can use Purdue to connect with alumni using the @GradProfCareers Twitter account.
 Also, you can use LinkedIn to connect to people in various fields.
 Purdue has access to a service for connecting students to internship opportunities called MyCCO.
 Free to use with your PUID.
 Use this before June.

 Police your web presence.
 Google yourself and use a SEO to improve your results if needed.
 I used [Brand Yourself](https://brandyourself.com/)'s free options to improve my web results.
 Build a web presence using tools like LinkedIn, [Academia.edu](https://www.academia.edu/), About Me, or Twitter.
 If possible, build a personal webpage with your work and CV and link to in all your other web platforms.
 Police the heck out of Twitter...it's public y'all!

+Get organized.
+Calendar the heck out of your search and use a spreadsheet to track required documnents, deadlines, follow-ups, etc.

 ## Resources
 - [The Professor is In](http://theprofessorisin.com/) Includes a ton of great resources on the blog, and her book details all the elements of the job process when you’re ready.